Dominican Republic Pet Import Requirements

 Animals Eligible for These Regulations

 Unless otherwise stated, the regulations below apply to domestic dogs and cats, including service and assistance dogs and cats.
-Wolf hybrids, Savannah and Bengal cats, unless they are 5th generation removed from the pedigree, cannot be imported under these regulations.
+Wolf hybrids and Savannah and Bengal cats, unless they are 5th generation removed from the pedigree, cannot be imported under these regulations.

 Find a Licensed Veterinarian